-The Office of Student Life, located in the Student Center, is here to provide educational challenges, resources, and support for students through an integrated co-curricular program.
-Student participation in the activities sponsored by Student Life will allow them to develop leadership and life skills, cultivate a personal standard of ethics and values, provide opportunities to learn the value and impact of civic engagement/community service and facilitate mentorship relationships both within the walls of St. Thomas University and in the Miami Gardens and the southeast Florida area.
+The Office of Student Life, located in the Student Union, is here to provide educational challenges, resources, and support for students through an integrated co-curricular program.
+Student participation in activities and programs sponsored by Student Life offers the opportunity to be engaged in their community, develop leadership and life skills, cultivate a personal standard of ethics and values, and make life-long friendships.